epihel/algorithms/README.md

 algorithms
 ==========

-Algorithms relating to Computer Science fundamentals, implemented in Java, and thoroughly commented.
+Algorithms relating to Computer Science fundamentals implemented in Java, commented, and unit-tested.